How to Request an IRS Tax Return Transcript

 - The tax filers (or spouse if requesting information from a joint tax return) must sign and date the form and enter their telephone number.
 Only one signature is required to request a transcript for a joint return.

-- Mail or fax the form to the appropriate address or fax number provided on page 2 of the form.
-You cannot submit this form online.
+- Mail or fax the completed IRS Form 4506T-EZ to the appropriate address (or FAX number) provided on page 2 of Form 4506T-EZ.

-- When parents submit their IRS Transcript please put your student’s name and ID # on the transcript.
+- When parents submit their IRS Transcript please put the student’s name and ID # on the transcript.
 Last names can be different or there may be students with the same name.